Explore spans

 - See how requests move through microservices and message brokers such as Kafka, RabbitMQ, or SQS.

-Explore tracing investigation principles
+Explore spans investigation principles

 - Start broad, then narrow your focus.

-- Compare behavior before drilling into details.
+- Compare behavior with the count chart before drilling into details.

 - Use related data to confirm or challenge your assumptions.